polkadot-fellows/Evaluations/argument/romarq/0003-rank-1-retention.md

 #### `pallet-im-online` Migration

-I opened a PR migrating `pallet-im-online` from the deprecated `ValidateUnsigned` trait to the `TransactionExtension` API ([**PR #11235**](https://github.com/paritytech/polkadot-sdk/pull/11235)).
-This is one of the larger pallets still relying on the legacy validation pattern, and the migration provides another reference example for downstream parachain teams.
+I migrated `pallet-im-online` from the deprecated `ValidateUnsigned` trait to the `TransactionExtension` API ([**PR #11235**](https://github.com/paritytech/polkadot-sdk/pull/11235), merged on June 9, 2026).
+This was one of the larger pallets still relying on the legacy validation pattern, and the migration provides another reference example for downstream parachain teams.

 #### `pallet-mixnet` Migration